• Skip to main content

 The Recession has a cumulative effect.

-The recession goes on gathering Momentum and finally gets the shape of depression and thus, the first stage of the business cycle is complete.
+The recession goes on gathering Momentum and finally gets the shape of a depression and thus, the first phase of the business cycle is complete.

 The Example of the 1957-58 recession in the USA was a severe recession.